philippinespire/pire_ssl_data_processing/README.md

 If values in your table are relative similar for v1 and v2 and you found no red flags in reports, then use v2 estimates.

-** Please use the "Genome Haploid Length" max value rounded up or down to the nearest million.** In the above example, this number is 853706410 for v2.
+**Please use the "Genome Haploid Length" max value rounded up or down to the nearest million.** In the above example, this number is 853706410 for v2.
 Thus, 854000000 will be used in following steps

-Most of the time v1-2 perform very similar.
-However, sometimes the two reports give contrasting values such as very different genome sizes or unrealistic estimates of heterozygosity.
-For example:
-* In Sob, the [Sob_GenScp_v1](http://qb.cshl.edu/genomescope/analysis.php?code=zQRfOkSqbDYAGYJrs7Ee) report estimates a genome of 532 Mbp and 0.965 for H. On the other hand,  [Sob_GenScp_v2](http://qb.cshl.edu/genomescope/genomescope2.0/analysis.php?code=5vZKBtdSgiAyFvzIusxT) reports a genome size of 259 Mbp (which is small for a fish) and it actually fails to estimate heterozygosity.
-Thus, version 1 was used for Sob.
-* In Hte, the [Hte_GenScp_v1](http://qb.cshl.edu/genomescope/analysis.php?code=tHzBW2RjBK00gQMUSfl4) appears to have no red flags with a genome size of 846 Mbp and 0.49 for H but inspecting the first graph, you can see that the "unique sequence" line behaves differently from the others.
-In contrast, [Hte_GenScp_v2](http://qb.cshl.edu/genomescope/genomescope2.0/analysis.php?code=8eVzhAQ8zSenObScLMGC) restores a tight relationship between lines with no red flags in estimates either (H=2.1, GenSize= 457 Mbp)
+**Note in your README the following:**
+1. The source (genomesize.com, Jellyfish adn GenomeScope version, or some publication, etc) and

-Note the source and genome size (if you found one already available) or the Genome Scope version and rounded genome size estimate (if you had to run jellyfish) in your species README.
+2. Genome size (if you used Jellyfish, note the GenomeScope version and round up or down the genome size estimate to the nearest million bp.
 You will use this info later

 </p>
 </details>